kubecost/docs/add-key.md

 ## Verification

-To verify that your key is properly supplied, visit the Settings UI to confirm the final digits are as expected:
+To verify that your key is properly supplied, visit _Settings_ to confirm the final digits are as expected:

 ![image](https://user-images.githubusercontent.com/298359/111573440-c74c9c00-8767-11eb-842c-cfa18159d1c1.png)